Public holidays, or "bank holidays" as they are known, are spread throughout the year and mark religious, historical and special events.

 The one time of year when London feels quiet is on Christmas Day (25 December) and Boxing Day (26 December).

-There is no public transport on Christmas Day.
-There's a reduced service on Boxing Day and Christmas bank holidays, which fall on 25 and 28 December in 2015.
+There is no public transport on Christmas Day, and a reduced service on Boxing Day and the Christmas bank holidays.

 On Easter Sunday, large shops have to close by law.
 Small shops, pharmacies, airport and train station shops are allowed to open.